liufengyun/capability-thesis/update/slides.md

 Possible Direction of Future Research
 ----------------------

-The Problem of Versioning (not investigated so far)
+The Problem of Versioning (we haven't investigated so far)

 - *Implicit parameters*(Lewis, 2000) provide an elegant solution to
 the problem of versioning.